Engine Misfire Causes – Taking The First Steps To Diagnose Them

 Ignition Related

 An ignition system problem, is one of the most common reasons, for engine misfire causes.
-Consequently, spark plugs, ignition cables, distributor cap and rotor, and ignition coils, all wear over time.
-Hence, their ability to transfer the needed spark; to ignite the air/fuel mixture inside the combustion chambers, becomes compromised.
-In the early stages, the spark will only be weaker, and the actual misfire, will be subtle.
-And, you may also find, a cracked or broken spark plug.
+So, spark plugs, ignition cables, distributor cap and rotor, and ignition coils, all wear over time.
+Hence, their ability to transfer the needed spark to ignite the air to fuel mixture, becomes compromised.

 If the plug appears to be OK, but is wet, inspect the plug wire and boots for damage.
 Measure the plug wire’s resistance, end to end, with an ohmmeter.
 As a rule, resistance should not exceed 8,000 ohms per foot.
-Finally, replace the wire if resistance exceeds specifications.
+Finally, replace the wire if resistance exceeds specs.

 Compression And Oil Related Engine Misfire Causes